 Surrey Police Officer of the Year Awards

-On October 6th, 2016, the Surrey Board of Trade hosted the 20th Annual Surrey Police Officer of the Year and Business Awards.
+On October 5th, 2017, the Surrey Board of Trade will host the 21st Annual Surrey Police Officer of the Year and Business Awards.
 The recognition of the tremendous work of businesses and the Surrey RCMP Detachment, through their exemplary service and commitment to making Surrey a safer place to live and do business in, continues to be the premise of this event.

 The Surrey RCMP along with Surrey’s Auxiliary officers, civilian employees and volunteers will join members of Surrey’s business community to celebrate those individuals who have been chosen by their peers and the public to receive the Police Officer of the Year Awards.
 The nominees are judged in the areas of: innovation, commitment, contribution and perseverance.